Urban Planning 532: Sustainable Development, Winter 2013

 3. Fracking: Hydraulic fracturing (fracking) represents a major source of potential domestic energy production, a high-paying growth sector, and a new set of complex environmental challenges.
 For urban planners, fracking also raises a complex set of questions about sustainability, land use regulation, state vs. local authority, etc. Your task: select a hypothetical audience: (a) a city council, (b) a local planning commission, or (c) an audience of professional planners.
 Write a concise document (e.g., a primer) on what planners should know about fracking, including the implications for local (or regional) land use planning.

-4. Local Sustainability Plans: Using the selection of sustainability plans from the February 5-7 readings, what is the current state of local planning for sustainability?
+4. Local Sustainability Plans: Referring to a selection of sustainability plans (e.g., from the February 6-11 readings and/or elsewhere), what is the current state of local planning for sustainability?
 For example, what common goals and strategies do you identify among the plans?
 Is there a shared definition (either explicit or implied) of "sustainability"?
 What differentiates stronger vs. weaker sustainability plans?
 Where might there be room for improvement?
-(Option: you are welcome to also look at other sustainability plans in the U.S. or elsewhere, but it is fine to limit your analysis to the examples provided in the PAS Essential Info Packet #33: "Incorporating Sustainability Into the Comprehensive Plan").

 ----------------------------------

-1. Should greenbelts be a central element of sustainability efforts?
-Examine the power and limitations of greenbelts (especially in an era of large, poly-centric regions).
+1. Greenbelts: Should greenbelts be a central element of sustainability efforts?
+Examine the power and limitations of greenbelts (especially in an era of large, poly-centric regions and mega-regions).
 Can you point to examples of greenbelts as evidence of either success or failure in promoting sustainability?
 (Be sure to provide a clear definition of "greenbelt" and describe its elements and variations.)

 ----------------------------------